Negotiator behind deal with Freedom Convoy says Ottawa was too quick to use emergency powers | CBC News

 "Why wouldn't Trudeau's cabinet have waited on the Sunday night [Feb.
 13] to say, '[Ottawa Mayor Jim Watson], a very credible, respected mayor, has an agreement.
 Let's just wait two or three days to see if this peaceful resolution works.
 If it's not real, then let's put down the hammer,'" French told Power & Politics host Vassy Kapelos on Wednesday.

 French said he approached Watson about helping to resolve the convoy crisis in Ottawa on Feb.
-10, four days before the Emergencies Act came into effect.
+10.

 By Feb.
-11, he said, he was meeting in person with Lich and several other Freedom Convoy organizers over pizza at a downtown Ottawa hotel.
+11, he said, he was meeting in person with Lich and several other convoy organizers over pizza at a downtown Ottawa hotel.

 "We were done the deal that night, essentially," French said.